 HARM increases blood flow to the area, worsening inflammation and so causing more secondary damage and a longer healing time.

-Keep moving (within reason of course) – It is important not to baby sprained ankles and start weight-bearing through them as soon as possible to normalize movement and decrease loss of muscle activity.
+Keep moving (within reason of course) – It is important not to baby sprained ankles and start weight-bearing through them as soon as possible to normalize movement and decrease the loss of muscle activity.
 If necessary you may need to be on crutches for the first 24 hours (if very painful and you really have tried to walk on it) then move to partial weight-bearing and then full weight-bearing.

 Foot paddling is a great exercise to do in these early days – In sitting or lying, simply point your toes up then down repeatedly in a pain-free range.
-You can try doing small circles with your foot also, remembering not to push into pain.
+You can try doing small circles with your foot also, remember not to push into pain.
 Do this every 1-2 hours (little and often)

 Footwear: Wearing good supportive footwear with heel and arch support(such as your runners) is great as this takes the pressure off the injured ligaments and lets them heal well.
 DO NOT WEAR HIGH HEELS (Please!).

-AND THEN: After the first 48-72 hours of doing this, click over to rehab exercises and get started rehabilitating your sprained ankle!
 And remember you still use ice after the first few days whenever it is sore or swollen.